zmoog/til/arduino/enable-debug-on-iotcloudlibrary.md

 TIP: remove this custom library after the tests, or you won't get new updates to the original library.

-Run a new “verify and upload” using an Over-the-Air device, and now you will see additional information in the Serial Monitor, like the following output:
+Run a new “verify and upload” using an Over-the-Air device, and now you will see additional information in the Serial Monitor, like the following output (this is a successful OTA update):

 ```
+## Comment: board 1st boot

 ***** Arduino IoT Cloud - configuration info *****
 Device ID: ba38d0c7-9bcc-412f-8073-cd6e28afa41a
 Thing ID: 08f67265-01be-48a1-aa50-a1d1bf9462a4